"Dispel any confusion about Venice Port! Is Stazione Marittima or San Basilio the one you need? "

 San Basilio is easy to reach with a land taxi from either the Venice airport or Piazzale Roma as well as private water taxi boats.

-If you visited here 10 or 15 years ago you probably maybe remember your ship docking within a short walking distance from St. Mark’s square (Piazza San Marco), and you casually strolled down to reach the hub of the city within 10 minutes.
-Well, hardly anymore.
+If you visited here 10 or 15 years ago you probably maybe remember your ship docking within a short walking distance from St. Mark’s square (Piazza San Marco), in the eastern part of Venice along the waterfront of the Bacino San Marco.

-Back then ships used to dock at Riva dei Sette Martiri more often.
 That little dock was very convenient for ship passengers but not for nearby inhabitants who had these enormous ships docked right under their front window.
+It also offered a picturesque view of the San Marco Basin, with beautiful vistas of the Venice lagoon and the island of San Giorgio Maggiore.

 That’s why today it’s used almost exclusively as a yacht berth, and thus this location has been avoided in the past years and no, it’s not your Captain’s fault he couldn't park your ship closer to Piazza San Marco.
 The poor guy just simply has no choice.